Course Redesign Institute

 “[The Course Redesign Institute] was a wonderful experience.
 Taking this course enabled me to think through how to reorganize my course structure and material to provide a more interactive seminar course for students of all ability levels.
 I also learned many types of innovative teaching and assessment exercises that I will be using in all of my future course offerings.”James Curley

 The next Course Redesign Institute will take place: Monday, May 22 – Wednesday, May 24, 2017.

-The Course Redesign Institute provides instructors with the tools, time, and collegial support as you work to design or redesign an effective, learner-centered course.
+The Course Redesign Institute provides faculty with the tools, time, and collegial support as you work to design or redesign an effective, learner-centered course.
 The Institute utilizes the “backward design” process, a concept put forth by Grant Wiggins and Jay McTighe in their book Understanding by Design.
 Institute participants begin their course design or redesign with the “end in mind” by articulating the course goals and objectives, and designing assessments and activities that align with those objectives.

-By the end of the Institute, instructors create the basic structure of their course and produce a draft syllabus, assignments, assessment tools, and course outline.
+By the end of the Institute, faculty create the basic structure of their course and produce a draft syllabus, assignments, assessment tools, and course outline.
 Participants also have the opportunity to exchange feedback, share ideas about teaching, and gather new ideas from peers.

 Each participant receives a complimentary workbook of course planning materials, daily lunches, and light refreshments.